 We will retain documents and papers belonging to you or supplied to us for the purpose of carrying out your instructions on any matter until such time as (i) we have been paid all outstanding fees and expenses which have been invoiced to you; or (ii) suitable alternative security is provided in respect of such fees and expenses to us (the decision as to suitability being at our sole discretion); or (iii) we are ordered by the Court to release our files to you.

 In the event you ask us to send your files to another firm of solicitors, we will review the documents to determine which documents belong to us and which belong to you.
 We may charge you for this and for delivering the papers.

 Office Appointments & Consultations

 Where we have made an appointment for a consultation with you at our office we require you to give at least 24hrs notice if cancelling any appointment.
 If you fail to give at least 24hrs notice then we will charge you for 1 hour of the fee earners time at the rate applicable.
-If we incur any disbursements or if a fee earner has travelled away from their normal office of work in order to attend an appointment that has been cancelled without notice then you will be fully liable for all disbursements, travelling time and 1 hour of the fee earners time at the rates applicable.
+If we incur any disbursements or if a fee earner has travelled away from their normal office or place of work (including home where working from home) in order to attend an appointment that has been cancelled without notice then you will be fully liable for all disbursements, travelling time and 1 hour of the fee earners time at the standard hourly rates applicable.

-If we agree a fixed fee with you to attend and represent you at a court hearing, tribunal or an investigative interview or carry out any other work and you cancel our retainer without giving us 14 days prior notice then 50% of the fee is payable to us in addition to which we reserve the right in any event to charge at our hourly rates + disbursements up to the value of the fixed fee for any work done on your matter together with an administration fee of £50+vat.
+If we agree a fixed fee with you to attend and represent you at a ‘one off’ court hearing, tribunal or an investigative interview or carry out any other work and you cancel our retainer without giving us 14 days prior notice then we will charge you at our standard hourly rates + disbursements up to the value of the fixed fee for any work done on your matter together with an administration fee of £50+vat.